alwynallan/redoubler/README.md

 ### The Circuit

+The circuit is designed in the latest free version of Cadsoft Eagle.
+The schematic

 ### The Firmware

 The firmware for REDOUBLER is written in the highly itegrated and free-to-use [Cypress PSoC Creator] development environment.
 The source code is in the [psoc_creator_firmware](psoc_creator_firmware) branch of this repository.
 I highly recommend this toolchain and microcontroller product line.
 The current state of the firmware source is efficient and reliable, but a litle rough looking.
-The USB audio fuctions were culled from an example project, and much of that code remains in comments.
+The USB audio fuctions were culled from an [example project], and much of that code remains in comments.

 Once the firmware is built, it can be programmed onto a REDOUBLER using the $90 [MiniProg3](http://www.cypress.com/?rID=38154) or the left portion of the $10 [CY8CKIT-059](http://www.cypress.com/?rid=108038).
 [Pogo Pins] are useful for connecting to the 5 pads on the REDOUBLER board.